The ads above are Google-sponsored.

 Tel: +31(0)492-363077 | mob: +31(0)653896828

 Update, January, 2017: I have received a front hatch hinge from EuroWing. $$$, but I got it.
 It was bare aluminum, that is, not painted, and it came with the various studs mounted and with the nuts, washers, etc.....and the rod for me to install that holds the hinge together.
 It was a bit of fun installing the hatch and that hinge unit, and, in retrospect, two things I could consider if I ever did that job again.
 One was to paint the aluminum parts black.
 The other thing would be to very slightly ream the outer portion of the hinge so the rod they supplied, which is knurled for that end, would fit easier, and more fully.
-At this point, January of 2017, I though that I might try to get a windshield from Eurowing, $$$.
+At this point, January of 2017, I thought that I might try to get a windshield from Eurowing, $$$.
 I did find out that no shock absorber internal parts are available.
 New or overhauled shocks are available, I must send them mine.
 I decided I would not.
 No information is forthcoming from EML, nor EuroWing, as to who makes the EML shock absorbers.
 Contact at EuroWing has been SALI, and Marvin.

 The real meat of this long article begins here:

-If you look at the brochure pages at the beginning of this article, below, you will find dimensions, weight, etc. for this EML sidecar and several others.
+If you look at the brochure pages at the beginning of this article, you will find dimensions, weight, etc. for this EML sidecar and several others.
 I have not confirmed the empty weight of the entire sidecar by itself because I never weighed mine separately.
 EML published that in the brochure as 123 Kg, which is 271 pounds.

 I have measured my GT2 for weight at the tire-to-surface point.
 The tire at that time was a Nankang N-803 model, about 85% worn, in size 135R15.
 The wheel was standard as were suspension parts.
 Note that weight on a sidecar wheel will slightly to modestly depend on the distance the sidecar wheel is from the centerline of the tug, and the angle of the tug and sidecar, and the weight distribution of and in the sidecar.
 In almost every instance, the tug will be supporting the sidecar a small amount, so the measured weight at the sidecar wheel will be slightly less than you might expect.
 For my rig, the center-line of the tug rear tire to the center-line of the sidecar tire, as if there was no wheel lead, is 53-1/2".
-For all weight measurements the sidecar had ~10 pounds of brackets for the seat, plus some wood in the seat structure, etc. The sidecar was attached to my tug & the sidecar had approximately 23 pounds of weight (tools, water, etc.) in the sidecar trunk, most of that 23 pounds was against the aft wall of the trunk.
+For all weight measurements the sidecar had ~10 pounds of brackets for the seat, a rug liner, plus some wood in the seat structure, etc. The sidecar was attached to my tug & the sidecar had approximately 23 pounds of weight (tools, water, etc.) in the sidecar trunk, most of that 23 pounds was against the aft wall of the trunk.
 The sidecar interior, including trunk, has heavy industrial/hotel carpeting, perhaps a total of 20 pounds.
-The windshield at the time of the measurements was a slightly width-shortened full type; the full heavy duty top I made, with tall roll bar, was on the sidecar.
+The full heavy duty top I made, with tall roll bar, was on the sidecar.
 I measured, on an accurate scale, the weight the tire produced towards the ground (actually, 2.5" above ground due to scale thickness).
 Measured: 249 pounds.
 For a second test I had a passenger of 130 pounds sitting in the chair, centered in the chair seat.
 The result was 334 pounds.
 All these results were as expected.

 The wheel lead I use is 13-1/4".